 The major in Computer Science is designed for students who want to learn about computers and their interrelation with mathematics and with engineering and the physical sciences.
-In particular, students majoring in Computer Science will learn basic and advanced programming; design and analysis of computer algorithms for both correctness and efficiency; design and analysis of computer hardware;

-what is and is not mathematically possible to compute; about the mathematical theory of languages and how these theories apply to the design of computer languages, including language comparisons and implementations; management of large software projects; and how a computer operating system works.
+In particular, students majoring in Computer Science will learn basic and advanced programming; design and analysis of computer algorithms for both correctness and efficiency; design and analysis of computer hardware; what is and is not mathematically possible to compute; about the mathematical theory of languages and how these theories apply to the design of computer languages, including language comparisons and implementations; management of large software projects; and how a computer operating system works.
 Students who successfully complete the program will be prepared for employment as computer professionals, including computer systems analysts, software developers, systems programmers, and scientific or engineering applications programmers, or for graduate school in computer science or a related field.

-Major Discipline Requirements (55-56 Credits) Major Required Courses (44 Credits) CS 172 Introduction to Computing 4 CS 291 Introduction to Data Structures 4 CS 341 Data Structures II 4 CS 357 Principles of Programming Languages CS 397 Assembly Language Programming CS 451 Operating Systems CS 457 Introduction to Automata and Computability CS 485 Computer Architecture Math 122 Analytic Geometry & Calculus II 4 Math 210 Probability & Statistics Math 225 Discrete Mathematical Structures 4 Major Elective Courses (11-12 Credits) Three courses, including at least two computer courses, to be chosen from: CS 334 Computer Graphics CS 377 Artificial Intelligence 3 CS 381 Software Development 4 CS 382 Software Engineering 3 CS 391 Object-Oriented Programming 4 CS 392 Database Systems CS 452 UNIX Operating System 3 CS 461 Network Computing CS 465 Cryptography and Network Security Math 230 Number Theory 4 Math 243 Combinatorial and Discrete Geometry Math 336 Modern Algebra 4 Math 333 Linear Algebra 4 Math 335 Mathematical Logic 4 Math 395 Numerical Analysis Computer Science majors must pass CS 341 with a C grade or better.
-Students will take Math 121 to satisfy their General Education ommended, but not required.
+Major Discipline Requirements (55-56 Credits)\\

+Major Required Courses (44 Credits) ansy

+CS 172 Computer Science I 4

+CS 291 Computer Science II 4

+CS 341 Algorithms & Data Structures II 4

+CS 357 Principles of Programming -

+4

+Languages CS 397 Assembly Language Programming 4

+CS 451 Operating Systems 4

+CO 401 Operating Systems 4

+CS 457 Introduction to Automata and

+Computability 4

+CS 485 Computer Architecture 4

+Math 122 Analytic Geometry & Calculus II 4

+Math 210 Probability & Statistics 4

+Math 225 Discrete Mathematical Structures 4

+Major Elective Courses (11-12 Credits)

+Three courses, including at least two comput ter courses,

+to be chosen from:

+CS 334 Computer Graphics 3

+CS 377 Artificial Intelligence 3

+CS 381 Software Development 4

+CS 382 Software Engineering 3

+CS 391 Object-Oriented

+Programming 4

+CS 392 Database Systems 4

+CS 452 UNIX Operating System 3

+CS 461 Network Computing 4

+CS 465 Cryptography and Network

+Security 3

+Math 230 Number Theory 4

+Math 243 Combinatorial and Discrete

+Geometry 3

+Math 333 Linear Algebra 4

+Math 335 Mathematical Logic 4

+Math 336 Modern Algebra 4

+Math 395 Numerical Analysis 4

+\ Computer Science majors must pass CS 341 with a C grade or better. \\ Students will take Math 121 to satisfy their General Education Requirement in mathematics, and courses suitable for a science major to satisfy their natural science requirement.
+Physics is recommended, but not required.